rodrigoelp/little-stories/Unlikely adventures/21-Chapter-21.md

 The two golden lights moved across the room and rested on Hannah - *Correct!
 Second question: Who am I?*

 Hannah felt her flame sunk deep on her chest.
 She could imagine what would happen to Amir if she said something silly.
-She followed her thoughts - *I feel tempted to state the obvious, but, it might be a trap.*
+She followed her thoughts - *I feel tempted to state the obvious, but it might be a trap.*

 Hannah scrapped the bottom of her brain in an attempt to identify anything of the statue in front of her.

-The black spider moved gently on the threads of the web, leaving a silk covered lump that Hannah assumed it was Sam's body.
-The spider was making its way towards Amir.
+The black spider moved gently on the threads of the web, leaving a silk covered lump that Hannah's imagination assumed it was Sam's body, her believes wanted to have a different assumption.
+She felt totally overwhelmed,  her mind tried to follow all the recent events and the spider threw a new one to the stream when it began making its way towards Amir.

 *Answer me, child.
 Who am I?* - said the voice projected from the walls.